Coronavirus Aid, Relief, and Economic Security Act

 UPDATE: Students who were attending classes before March 13, 2020, are still attending school, and meet basic eligibility criteria for federal financial aid are eligible.
 Hunter Business School has decided to equally distribute these funds to all of our students who meet the eligibility criteria.

 UPDATE: The estimated number of Hunter Business School students who are eligible to participate is approximately 550.
-As of July 22, 2020, there has been $491,000 in Higher Education Emergency Relief Fund (HEERF) grant monies disbursed.
+As of September 30, 2020, approximately 540 students have received a grant totaling $540,000 in Higher Education Emergency Relief Fund (HEERF) grant monies disbursed.

 Unfortunately, the CARES Act does not allow these funds to be used for international students or DACA (Deferred Action for Childhood Arrivals) students.